 Events – These are outings to get our animals marketed/adopted like Mutts at the mall, Bark in the Park, Microchipping days, Adoption events, PetSMART, etc. where you can go and handle a dog/cat or aid people in filling out adoption papers.
 Also we use this forum to advertise fund-raising events (Bingo, Raffles, etc.)

 Outreach Program – We present to groups around the city and need people to go speak there about what THHS needs and/or how we might be able to help them.

-Quality of Life Team - Taking a shift and walking/exercising the dogs 20 min ea(2 times/day is our goal for these guys).
+Quality of Life Team - Taking a shift and walking/exercising the dogs 20 min ea(2 times/day is our goal for our dogs).
 Shifts are one hour to get three dogs out.
-Plus you set up bedding and provide the dog with an energy burning chew toy until they get out later that day.

 Photography - Taking a shift to photograph animals and send them to our computer people to put on our site (this is good for a team of two - excellent parent/child opportunity).